kamilazdybal/PCAfold/docs/user/train-test-select.rst

   X_train = X[idx_train,:]
   X_test = X[idx_test,:]

-All functions are equipped with ``verbose=False`` parameter.
+All functions are equipped with ``verbose`` parameter.
 If it is set to ``True`` some additional information on train and test selection is printed.

 .. note:: It is assumed that the first cluster has index ``0`` within all input ``idx`` vectors.
 When verbose information is printed with ``verbose=True`` during function execution or on the plots the cluster numeration starts with ``1``.